Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_search_optimization/getting_started_with_search_optimization.md

   - Get access to an existing Snowflake Enterprise Edition account with the `ACCOUNTADMIN` role or the `IMPORT SHARE` privilege

 ### What You’ll Build
-Performant queries that explore the data from wikidata datasource.
-Wikidata is a free, collaborative, multilingual knowledge graph.
-It is a document-oriented database, focused on items, which represent any kind of topic, concept, or object.
-More information can be found at https://en.wikipedia.org/wiki/Wikidata
+Performant queries that explore the data from [LLM Training] (https://app.snowflake.com/marketplace/listing/GZTSZ290BUX1X/cybersyn-llm-training) dataset by [Cybersyn] (https://docs.cybersyn.com/intro/).
+Cybersyn is a Data-as-a-Service (DaaS) company that is native to Snowflake.

 Negative: The Marketplace data used in this guide changes from time-to-time, and your query results may be slightly different than indicated in this guide.
 Additionally, the Snowflake UI changes periodically as well, and instructions/screenshots may be out of date.